As a kid, I was oblivious to the issues in Palestine. I had never heard of Israel, and at that time I didn’t even know what the word “conflict” meant.

 I’m sitting on the National Mall and trying to hide my moist eyes after watching a video with injured children being projected on a large screen.
-My dad had brought me to a Palestine rally in D.C., and the naïve self that I was did not know what I was to expect.
+My dad had brought me to a Palestine rally in D.C., and my naiveté did not prepare me one bit.

-I didn’t open my mouth to yell and phrases I didn’t understand, or realize any of the politics involved, I just wanted to cry for the dying children.
+I didn’t open my mouth to yell any phrases I didn’t understand, or understand any of the politics involved, I just wanted to cry for the dying children.

 I didn’t know what was going on, but obviously we were rallying for these kids who were my age but living in what seemed like a completely different world.

 A couple years later, I met Fatima.
-We quickly became attached at each other’s hip; we did EVERYTHING together, so much so that people thought we were sisters – and we told them we were.
+We quickly became attached at the hip; we did EVERYTHING together, so much so that people thought we were sisters – and we told them we were.
 Though she was Palestinian-Caucasian and I was Pakistani-Caucasian, we felt like family.
 We were family.

 In the summers, Fatima went to visit her family abroad.
-I imagined her going to Palestine… but she instead seemed to travel to Lebanon a lot.
-My confusion led me to ask and when I did, I quickly found out that Palestine wasn’t where the families of the many Palestinians I knew lived.
+I imagined her going to Palestine… but she instead traveled to Lebanon a lot.
+My confusion led me to ask why, and when I did, I quickly found out that Palestine wasn’t where the families of the many Palestinians I knew lived.